 - Cytokinesis is different in plant and animal cells.

-- In an animal cell, invagination of the plasma membrane proceeds from the periphery of the cell towards the interior.
+- In an animal cell, the invagination of the plasma membrane proceeds from the periphery of the cell towards the interior.

-- In-plant cell phragmoplast (cell plate) begins to form in the center of cell and then expands towards the periphery.
+- In-plant cell phragmoplast (cell plate) begins to form in the center of the cell and then expands towards the periphery.

 In some organisms, karyokinesis is not followed by cytokinesis as a result of which multinucleate condition arises leading to the formation of syncytium (e.g., liquid endosperm in coconut